oracal/oracal.github.com/source/_posts/2013-06-28-xml-c-plus-plus-examples.markdown

 Alternatively pugixml has a very simple api and is relatively fast, and so is an obvious choice, especially if there is a package available on your distribution that you can link against.

 If you are looking for super fast encoding/decoding of xml then your two options are rapidxml and boost property tree.
 The boost library uses rapidxml to parse xml and therefore should be very comparable in speed.
-The good thing about boost is the fact that it allows a convenient package management solution for a header only library and boost is a very common requirement for a lot of projects, so in most cases you will already have access to the xml library, as well as slighly improving the rapidxml api.
+The good thing about boost is the fact that it allows a convenient package management solution for a header only library and boost is a very common requirement for a lot of projects, so in most cases you will already have access to the xml library, as well as slightly improving the rapidxml api.